darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 3. Then select output 2 and select "Switch Right Joycon Upright" click save, wait for green text to appear.\
    <img width="295" alt="chrome_lYNgsZs9ih" src="https://user-images.githubusercontent.com/3744056/180513770-75222de2-fb66-4cef-8e2a-9237ab5b020d.png">
 4. Then pair the joycon with blueretro separately using the sync button hidden on the sliding side.\
-   It's important to connect the left joycon first, then connect the right joycon
+   It's important to connect the left joycon first, then connect the right joycon.
 5. After that you can clip them on the middle support and they should function as one controller.

 # 7 - 8bitdo Pairing Guide